 - People with lupus, porphyria, or polymorphous light eruptions

-- Exposure to UV rays for 30 minutes to several hours increases risk (especially in spring and summer), as does exposure during 11 a.m. to 2 p.m.
+- Exposure to UV rays for 30 minutes to several hours increases risk (especially in spring and summer), as does exposure between 11 a.m. - 2 p.m.
 (50% of UV radiation is emitted during this time).

 What to Expect at Your Provider's Office

 Your health care provider will perform a physical exam and take a detailed history of your exposure to chemicals, drugs (see What Causes It? section), and UV rays.
 Your health care provider may order blood and urine tests to detect any related diseases.
 Allergy tests may help identify substances that may trigger or worsen the condition.

 - Limit sun exposure, especially intense midday sun.

 - Use PABA free sunscreens that protect against UVA and have a sun protection factor (SPF) of 30 - 50.

 - Cover up with a long sleeved shirt, long pants, and a wide brimmed hat.

 - Beware of using any product that causes sun sensitivity.
 (If you are already taking a prescription medication, however, do not stop taking it without consulting your health care provider.)

 - Do not use a tanning device (such as a tanning lamp or bed).